sandervonk/LC/multi.md

 Lines in space can be created by parametrizing the function of a line,
 **OR**
-Create the vector connecting the two points, which will be parallel, then transform it to go through
+Create the vector connecting the two points, which will be parallel, then transform it to go through the first point!

 ## Day 4:

+Line between two points:

+$\overline{PQ} \parallel \vec v$

+$\overline{PQ} \parallel \vec v$
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY3NDA4NjEzMywtNjE4NDExNzY1LDEwND
+eyJoaXN0b3J5IjpbLTgyNzc2ODg2NiwtNjE4NDExNzY1LDEwND
 Q0OTg1MjEsLTkwNjQzODg4MiwxOTU3ODc5MzU5LDE2MDc0ODk3
 NDMsLTE4MzUxNzU2NjRdfQ==
 -->